Angel Olsen, Phoebe Bridgers, Waxahatchee, Jade Bird, Lady Lamb, Kacey Musgraves, and Margaret Glaspy

 Featured on playlists by Retro Tones, Oceanify, Zil Media, and more.

-Elizabeth Wyld is an Alt-Americana singer and songwriter from Virginia.
+Elizabeth Wyld is an Indie-Pop singer and songwriter from Virginia.
 Queer identifying, her catchy confessionals deal with identity and lust and growing up gay in rural America.

 Her debut album "Quiet Year," produced and engineered by Zach Jones and Oscar Albis Rodriguez of A Great Big World, tells the story of losing and recovering one's voice in the literal and figurative senses.